 The title of the exhibition, “Current,” is very relevant to a specific piece, according to Kogan.
 She showed the piece, titled “Source Code What do you Hear,” during her presentation at the start of the event alongside the definition of “Current,” highlighting the fact that it refers to both a moment in time and an electrical charge.
 The titular work is awash with an intense red hue that sinks to the bottom of the canvas and is interspersed with keys, metal piping, and an archaic-looking computer punch card.

 “It goes back to the history of computing.
 I got that card from the Museum of the History of Computing in Santa Clara,” Kogan said.
-“It’s symbolic to me, because my mom used punch cards at her job as a software engineer and would bring them back, to Kyiv.
+“It’s symbolic to me, because my mom used punch cards at her job as a software engineer and would bring the used ones home, and we wrote messages to each other on them, back in Kyiv.
 It’s very generational; How do we respond to events from the past?
 How does that translate to today?
 What is the connection between old and new?”

 The keys at the bottom seem at a glance to be random letters strung together, but in fact spell the Slavic word for ear in the Cyrillic alphabet, yxo, bringing an extra meaning to the various bits and baubles.